 …if you love to be friends with people you can’t and shouldn’t necessarily be friends with?

 …if your family and friends judge you and look at you as if you are committing a crime because you are hanging out with people that are not your skin colour?

 …be influenced by what the society wants you to do and change your mind just to fit in?

-Asanda is a 25 year old black, South African, Xhosa woman from a township near East London that in the scenario from before did not change her mind.
+Asanda is a 26 year old black, South African, Xhosa woman from a township near East London that in the scenario from before did not change her mind.
 She kept true to herself.
-Asanda enjoys being friends with people from all over the world, especially with people that are not her skin colour.
+Asanda enjoys being friends with people from all over the world.
+That also means that she is friends with many people that are not her skin colour.
 Her family and friends, like many other in South Africa, are still influenced by the Apartheid era and still judge her for her choices in life.

 What was Apartheid all about